Gimbal

 GimbalError – If the request fails.
 The error contains the reason for the failure.

-Set gimbal mode.
+Set gimbal angular rates.

 Parameters: